Ted Cruz slammed for calling Jan. 6 ‘violent terrorist attack’

 “Ted Cruz voted against the certification of the 2020 election.
 He acted with 147 others to tell us our vote doesn’t matter,” writes @LesHailYes.

 Ultimately, the Jan.
-6 insurrection resulted in five deaths and dozens of arrests and over 70 sentencings for rioters.
-Meanwhile, former Pres.
-Trump, who recently was subpoenaed by the New York Attorney General related to his business operations, has continued claiming the 2020 Election was stolen and says he intends to run for president again in 2024.
+6 insurrection resulted in five deaths and dozens of arrests, and over 70 sentencings for rioters.
+Meanwhile, former President Trump, who recently was subpoenaed by the New York Attorney General related to his business operations, has continued claiming the 2020 Election was stolen, and says he intends to run for president again in 2024.